Seeing Through The Illusion: Part Two

 You can start to understand that this seventh consciousness is a mistaken thing.

-So this is one way in meditation that we can start to break down that sense of a self.
+So this is one way in meditation that we can start to break down.

 Another way is to look at dependent origination,